Yongbi21/UI-UX-PROJECTS/README.md

-## DONRIO CARES
+## Donrio Cares: Voting & Membership Management System
 ⚙️ This system is designed to streamline voting processes, membership management, and administrative tasks for organizations or communities.
 It provides a user-friendly interface for managing members, forms, votes, and administrative settings, ensuring efficiency and transparency.
-### For the sample of the ui/ux design refer to this link (https://www.figma.com/design/lrk9CAKCE07aGDQMH6tpR8/Donrio-Cares--System?node-id=0-1&p=f&t=DVH8LgovzApnCPxF-0)
+### For the UI/UX Design Sample refer to this link (https://www.figma.com/design/lrk9CAKCE07aGDQMH6tpR8/Donrio-Cares--System?node-id=0-1&p=f&t=DVH8LgovzApnCPxF-0)
 ### Key Features & Solutions:
 #### User Authentication:
 - Secure login pages ensure only authorized users can access the system, protecting sensitive data.